mitchallen/richmond/README.md

 ## Version History

+#### Version 0.3.0 release notes

+* You can now pass options to constructor which will call .setup for you.
+* Cloned tests to a new version 0.3.x suite and updated for new functionality.
+* Added version info to all test suite output and test log names.

 #### Version 0.2.0 release notes

 * Updated test cases to use richmond-web-controller 1.3.0 due to id validation issue